thenotsotalentedcoder/O-Leve--Grade-Thresholds-Dataset/README.md

 # O-Level Grade Thresholds Dataset

 ## Overview
-This dataset contains grade threshold data for Cambridge O-Level examinations from 2016-2024, covering the impact of COVID-19 on grading standards.
+This dataset contains grade threshold data for Cambridge O-Level examinations from 2016-2024, also covering the impact of COVID-19 on grading standards.

 **O-Levels (Ordinary Levels)** are internationally recognized academic qualifications offered by Cambridge Assessment International Education.
 They are typically taken by students aged 14-16 and serve as:
 - Foundation for higher secondary education (A-Levels)